NovaBACKUP-blog-header-1

 2. Representatives

-While there are some expert consultants in the field, you may find that a vast majority of those selling Cyberinsurance policies know very little about Information Technology.
+While there are some expert consultants in the field, you may find that a vast majority of those selling Cyber insurance policies know very little about Information Technology.
 Bear in mind that these insurance agents are making tiny commissions on relatively small amounts.
-It’s likely that they are not even familiar with the finer details of the policy.
-Advanced preparation to understand your own needs and guide them towards a policy that best fits your organization will yield better results for your organization.
+Likely, they are not even familiar with the finer details of the policy.
+Advanced preparation to understand your own needs and guide them toward a policy that best fits your organization will yield better results for your organization.

 3. Claims

 Let’s be honest, there’s no way to insure everything.
-Just because you have Cyberinsurance doesn’t mean you will be able to cover regulatory fines and penalties coming from gross non-compliance with HIPAA.
-Or let’s say your customer ignores your repeated security warnings and suggestions, then subsequently suffers a data breach.
+Just because you have Cyber insurance doesn’t mean you will be able to cover regulatory fines and penalties coming from gross non-compliance with HIPAA.
+Or let’s say your customer ignores your repeated security warnings and suggestions, and then subsequently suffers a data breach.
 Making a successful claim in this scenario is a long shot.
-However, industry wide we are not seeing much declination of cyber insurance claims 'yet' for businesses making their best security effort.
+However, industry-wide we are not seeing much declination in cyber insurance claims 'yet' for businesses making their best security effort.
 That could change, so preparation is key.

-With these obstacles in your path, is Cyberinsurance even worth the effort?
+With these obstacles in your path, is Cyber insurance even worth the effort?
 Quite possibly it still is!
-So how can you prepare yourself to locate and enter into the best Cyberinsurace policy?
+So how can you prepare yourself to locate and enter into the best Cyber insurance policy?
 Read PART-2 in this blog series - Preparing to Sign a Cyberinsurance Policy.